Knightmare (TV series): Production

-At its peak in 1991/1992, Knightmare attracted approximately 4–5 million viewers per episode with many episodes being directed by Martin Cairns (at that time a very high figure for a children's TV series).
+At its peak during 1991/1992, Knightmare attracted approximately 4–5 million viewers per episode with many episodes being directed by Martin Cairns (at that time a very high figure for a children's TV series).
 By 1993, the year which saw the programme's seventh series, it was the most popular non-animated show on CITV.
 However, changes had recently occurred.
-Late the previous year, the ITV Children's Committee was replaced by a single Controller of CITV, Dawn Airey.
+Late in the previous year, the ITV Children's Committee was replaced by a single Controller of CITV, Dawn Airey.
 Although she thought well of Knightmare, the average audience age of CITV was now 6–10, down from 6–15 in 1985.
-It was believed that the older audience was moving to satellite television and video games, and that programmes for a younger audience were needed.
-After two meetings, it was agreed that an 8th series of Knightmare would go ahead in 1994, but that it would be a shorter run (ten episodes instead of fifteen or sixteen) and that the remainder of the season's timeslot would be taken by Virtually Impossible, a new virtual reality show from Broadsword, the same production company as Knightmare, and aimed at this younger audience.
+It was believed the older audience was moving to satellite television and video games, and that programmes for a younger audience were needed.
+After two meetings, it was agreed that an 8th series of Knightmare would go ahead in 1994, but it would be a shorter run (ten episodes instead of fifteen or sixteen) and the remainder of the season's timeslot would be taken by Virtually Impossible, a new virtual reality show from Broadsword, the same production company as Knightmare, and aimed at this younger audience.
 Shortly after this decision was made, Airey left for Channel 4, and was replaced as Controller by Vanessa Chapman.

 Despite the diminishing older audience, Knightmare's eighth series performed well, and gained a higher audience than Virtually Impossible did later that autumn.
 Changes introduced in this series saw a return to the dungeon format of Series 1–3, albeit now completely computer-generated, and a new piece of dungeoneering equipment was added: the wand "Reach".
 This allowed dungeoneers to push, touch, and open things from a distance.
 At this point, there was still hope that Knightmare would return for a ninth series in 1995: a postal address for future contestants was displayed on screen after the end of the final episode.
 The chances of the eighth series being the last were also strong, however, and so the series ended on an ambiguous note.

-In the event, Knightmare was 'rested' for the foreseeable future, partly due to the declining older audience, and partly because Tim Child felt that while Knightmare should employ high-quality virtual reality in order to remain a cutting-edge show, such technology was not affordable at that time.
+In the event, Knightmare was 'rested' for the foreseeable future, partly due to the declining older audience, and partly because Tim Child felt that while Knightmare should employ high-quality virtual reality in order to remain a cutting-edge show, such technology was not affordable at the time.